top of page

 • The family expenses grant - we've introduced a small interim hardship payment which will evolve into a family expenses grant when funding permits.
 The family expenses grant is intended to recognise the unavoidable additional costs faced when in hospital caring for a child with a life threatening condition.
 Where a child has been an in-patient for a continuous period of 21 days, and upon receiving a qualifying application, we will make payment directly to the family to help reduce the financial impact.
 This support remains subject to funding and is under regular review.

-• On-ward child centred support - we provide birthday boxes to children who spend their birthday in hospital.
+• On-ward child centred support - we provide birthday boxes to children who spend their birthday in hospital or who are attending hospital for dialysis.
 These are delivered on our behalf by the play leaders who make the day as special as it can be for the child.
-In the future we aim to fund play therapy, art therapy, music therapy, holistic therapy, toys and electronic resources, art and craft materials etc. to make the environment feel more child-friendly and welcoming.
+We also help to fund play therapy, art therapy, music therapy, holistic therapy, toys and electronic resources, art and craft materials etc. to make the environment feel more child-friendly and welcoming.
 We recognise the fabulous work that the play team do and want to give access to even more resources.
 When funding permits, we want to provide technology to enable children take part in school classes and remain engaged with their peers.
+We recently secured grant funding to fund weekend play to make the weekends feel more 'normal' for our younger children.

 • We also recognise the importance of the hospital Youth Work team who support young people to navigate their educational, social and wellbeing needs as they adapt to having a long term health condition.
 Importantly they also give young people a voice.

 • Signposting to other organisations who can help - we recognise that being in hospital in unfamiliar surroundings at a worrying time makes it difficult to focus on identifying those who can help.
 We’ve done some research for you to identify prospective organisations and their contact details.
 If you like, we can help complete forms or make a referral for you.
-An example in-action is being able to help a family to receive counselling earlier than would have been the case via a GP referral.
+This may include identifying potential sources of financial support, food banks or counselling.
+For example, we are proud to have been able to help a family to access bereavement counselling earlier than would have been the case via a GP referral.
+We were also successful in signposting another family to a local charity who provided them with financial assistance.
 If you think we can help, please get in touch.

 • Education and SEN Support/Guidance - having a life threatening illness and/or a transplant is lonely and isolating for many.
 We are here to support and advocate in conversations with schools and with local authorities around identifying the best ways to ensure your child feels included and connected in the school community.